 - Dial the three-digit code that precedes the toll-free number (i.e. 800, 888, 877).
 This is the area code for phone numbers in India.
 If you see a “1” before these codes, Just skip it.
 You don’t have to dial it.

 - Dial the rest of the Indian toll-free number you are trying to reach.

 Cheap Calls to Toll-Free Numbers in India

 Using a local number to call a toll-free number in India from the US usually involves two options: use a roaming service or sign up with MyLine.

 A roaming service is when you use your sim from a local network provider in India while abroad.
 Not all service providers offer roaming though so if you choose to go down this path, you need to check it with them first.

-Signing up with MyLine, on the other hand, will only cost you $0.011 per minute of calls to India.
+When you sign-up with MyLine, it will only cost you $0.011 per minute of calls to India.
 We’re willing to bet that’s less than half of what you would pay for a roaming call.